ARTIST CV | PREVIOUS WORKS | RECENT WORKS

 Denise was born in Hobart, Tasmania.
 She currently lives and works in Launceston.
 In 1974, Denise was awarded a Diploma of Fine Art, Tasmanian College of Advanced Education, Launceston.
 The following year she received a Diploma of Post Graduate Studies - painting and drawing, Glasgow School of Art, Scotland.

-It is here that her love of Scotland began and she has made returned trips many times.
-Her career as an artist includes and extensive exhibition history beginning in 1974.
-Denise has spent many years teaching art, part-time, in tertiary educational institutions and has exhibited her work extensively in Tasmania, interstate, Scotland and the Netherlands.
+It is here her love of Scotland began and she has made return trips many times.
+Her career as an artist includes an extensive exhibition history beginning in 1974.
+Denise spent many years teaching art part-time, in tertiary educational institutions and exhibited her work extensively in Tasmania, interstate, Scotland and the Netherlands.